Welcome to the Badgers!

 This term the children will continue to develop their comprehension skills and also have lots of opportunities to enjoy reading independently, in small groups and as a whole class.
 Our focus will be on improving the children's knowledge and understanding of grammar and punctuation skills to ensure children continue to make large steps forward in line with the Government's requirements.
 As writers we will be developing our fiction and non fiction through a variety of genres.
 We will be creating our own information books about the aspects of Ancient Egypt and develop our sentence structure by using a range of sentece starters, descriptive words and phrases.
 We will also learn how to draft and edit work to improve our writing.

 As part of our topic we will be looking at oral stories that have been passed down as myths and legends and how they developed in ancient times from tomb paintings to hieroglyphs.
+We are also looking at the mummification process and how someone can be turned into a Mummy!

 Information for parents- http://www.croft.notts.sch.uk/Numeracy%20Targets%20Year%203.htm